Skip to main content

 Acknowledgements

 SimSwarm owes its conceptual direction to MiroFish and to MiroShark by aaronjmars.
-The belief dynamics, prediction-market mechanics, and long-run memory strategy were proven there first, and some algorithms were ported or adapted from MiroShark; SimSwarm's contribution is a native, MIT-licensed engine that makes those ideas easier to run, extend, and reason about.
+The belief dynamics, prediction-market mechanics, and long-run memory strategy were proven there first and reimplemented independently here; SimSwarm's contribution is a native, MIT-licensed engine that makes those ideas easier to run, extend, and reason about.
+See NOTICE for attribution.